PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 whole-graph fixed-point loop.
 The focused suite now passes 86 tests; no model conversion or inference was run.

+TransposeConv2D and TransposeConv3D emission have been split into distinct Torch-free functions.
+Both preserve module parameter expressions, output-shape constant/fallback behavior, target layout, and post-call fused activation.
+The 2D fixture also fixes the legacy `_nhwc`-named output override when metadata is channel-first; the 3D fixture fixes metadata fallback and NDHWC output.
+Emitter and architecture validation passes 78 tests; syntax, Ruff, and diff checks pass.
+No model conversion or inference was run.

 Channel-first normalization now owns one graph index for its complete mutable layout phase.
 Feature-last collection, both friendly-layout worklists, Transpose cleanup, ATAN2-to-ATAN canonicalization, recurrent orphan repair,